 - be unable to live outside of a highly regulated environment for at least 12 months.

 Listing 8.08 Burns

-If you have suffered a serious burn you will be automatically approved for disability if you have widespread lesions that have lasted or are expected to last at least 12 continuous months.
+If you have suffered serious thrid degree burns, say from corrosive chemicals, a kitchen fire, or a car accident, you will be automatically approved for disability if you have widespread lesions that have lasted or are expected to last at least 12 continuous months.

 Listing 13.03 Skin Cancer

 If your skin disorder is skin cancer or melanoma, see our article on disability for skin cancer.

 What If My Skin Disorder Doesn't Meet a Listing?

 Some people suffer from skin disorders as a result of other diseases.
 In these cases, the SSA will look first to the primary illness to determine if your primary disease meets or equals a listing.
 If neither your skin disorder nor primary illness meet or equal a listing, the SSA must determine if you can work despite your disease.
 If the SSA feels you can do your past work, you will be denied; otherwise it will assess what work you are able to do given your age, education, past work experience, and symptoms of your illness.

 To notify the SSA that you have limitations that prevent you from working, you should provide the SSA with a Residual Functional Capacity assessment (RFC) from your treating doctor that discusses your work-related limitations that result from your skin disorder.
 For example, if your disorder causes painful cracking and blisters on your hands, your ability to use your hands may be significantly affected.
 If you cannot use your hands more than one-third of a normal workday, the SSA will likely approve you.